This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - pesticide-resistant superbugs and superweeds,

-- toxic runoff from agrochemicals into our waterways and even our drinking water,
+- toxic runoff of agrochemicals into our waterways and even our drinking water,

 - greenhouse gas pollution from deforestation,